bucs445fall2025/project-team-7/sprints/ch5_sprint/sprint_notes.md

 ### Sprint Requirements Attempted

--Tried to create and connect all three sections front end, Prisma and backend so that the username and password could be passed between all three
+-Tried to create and connect all three sections front end, Prisma and backend so that the username and password could be passed between all three and saved to database

 ### Completed Requirements